 First: metabolic adaptation.
 The body is extraordinarily efficient.
 The same workout burns fewer calories as cardiovascular fitness improves, because a more efficient heart and muscles need less energy to do the same work.
 This is why the 45-minute run that produced results in month one produces fewer results by month six.
 The only lever available is more volume, and there’s a ceiling on how much cardio is sustainable.

 Second: cardio doesn’t build muscle.
 This matters more after 50 than at any earlier point.
 Women can lose 1–2% of muscle mass per year after 50 without intervention.
-Every pound of muscle lost reduces resting metabolic rate, which is the calories your body burns just to exist.
+Every pound of muscle lost reduces resting metabolic rate — the calories your body burns just to exist.
 Cardio does nothing to stop or reverse this loss.
 In fact, very high cardio volumes can accelerate it by increasing cortisol and competing with recovery resources.

 What Resistance Training Does That Cardio Can’t